Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Our Methods

-Because we use a kernel size as 3$\times$3 for all convolutional layers, and the number of the channels is constant (\textit{i.e.} 64) except the entry, exit, and upsampling block, the EResidual block reduces the computation from 1.8 up to 14 times depending on the group size.
-To find the best trade-off between performance and computation, we perform an extensive case study in Section~\ref{subsec:efficiency}.
-To further reduce the parameters, we apply a technique similar to the one used by the recursive network.
-In other words, we force the EResidual block to be shared in the cascading block, so only one-third of the parameters are needed compared to the standard block.
-Fig.~\ref{fig:block_efficient} (b) shows our efficient cascading block after applying the recursive scheme.
-The solid color boxes illustrate the standard modules and the hatched ones show shared components.
+Because we use a kernel size as 3$\times$3 for all convolutional layers, and the number of the channels is constant except the entry, exit, and upsampling block, the EResidual block reduces the computation from 1.8 up to 14 times depending on the number of groups.
+To find the best trade-off between SR quality and computation cost, we perform an extensive case study (\Sref{subsec:efficiency}).

+To further reduce the parameters, we apply a recursive network strategy.
+In other words, we force the EResidual blocks to be shared in the cascading block, so only one-third of the parameters are needed compared to the standard block. \Fref{fig:block_efficient}b shows our efficient cascading (ECascading) block after applying such scheme.
+Unlike the previous studies that adopt the recursive scheme~\cite{kim2016deeply,MSLapSRN}, we do not increase the depth or the width of the network, so the number of operations is kept the same.